BCG-BerlinConsultingGang/NeoNauts-Corp./Churn_Prediction_and_Clustering/README.md

 - Churn Labeling and Interpretation
 Each cluster is analyzed in terms of its churn share and behavioral profile to identify high-risk user segments.

--> Key Techniques
+-> Data Stack
-pandas, numpy, sklearn for data wrangling and clustering google.cloud.bigquery for cloud-based data access matplotlib, seaborn for result visualization StandardScaler and KMeans from sklearn
+- pandas, numpy, sklearn for data wrangling and clustering
+- google.cloud.bigquery for cloud-based data access
+- matplotlib, seaborn for result visualization
+- StandardScaler and KMeans from sklearn

 -> Output
-Cleaned dataset with churn labels
+- Cleaned dataset with churn labels
-User clusters based on behavioral patterns
+- User clusters based on behavioral patterns
-Visual interpretation of churn risk across clusters Reusable pipeline for churn prediction and segmentation
+- Visual interpretation of churn risk across clusters
+- Reusable pipeline for churn prediction and segmentation

 -> Requirements
-Google Cloud project access (BigQuery)
+- Google Cloud project access (BigQuery)
-Python environment (Colab or Jupyter)
+- Python environment (Colab or Jupyter)
-Python packages:
+- Python packages:
-google-cloud-bigquery
+  - google-cloud-bigquery
-scikit-learn
+  - scikit-learn
-matplotlib, seaborn
+  - matplotlib, seaborn